 Bloom Season: Summer to Early Fall

-Brandywine Tomatoes have an slightly slower than average maturation rate, and should begin to produce their first harvests sometime in the middle of summer, often sustaining their production of crops until mid-fall.
+Cherokee Purple Tomatoes have an average maturation rate, and should begin to produce their first harvests sometime in the middle of summer, often sustaining their production of crops until mid-fall.
 One may expect ripe tomatoes about 60-75 days after planting one of our starter plants.

 Does not require staking or caging, although we highly suggest doing such.
-It grows as a vine, so unstaked plants will travel along the ground, causing their fruit to be more susceptible to rot.
+It grows as a vine, so un-staked plants will travel along the ground, causing their fruit to be more susceptible to rot.
 Cherokee Purple tomato plants are known to grow to an average height, so a strong stake or cage is suggested.

 Suggest planting late-March through May depending on temperatures in your area.
 Keep in temperatures above 55°F.

-Does best in temperatures between 70°F and 85°F.
+Does best in temperatures between 75°F and 95°F.